PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 recap.md

 - The party left shortly after, a bit freaked out.
 - Bjorn was less jolted by the encounter, due to his mother being the Stormpeak Clan's seer.

-Found the remains of the skirmish between Baelen's guards and the LoD ambush
+Found the remains of the skirmish between Baelen's guards and the LoD ambush.
-- Found the initial clues about the ambush, investegated
+- Found the initial clues about the ambush, investigated the scene a bit.

-Treasure
+- Bjorn spotted the path leading towards the creek bed that contains the dead Knight Templar.
+- The party elected to set up camp a short distance away from the skirmish site and long rest before investigating further.

+SESSION END

+SESSION LOOT
 - 180 gp 200 sp 300 cp
 - gems and valuables 200-300 gp
 - 2 challenge coins